 The district heating utility in Kamianets-Podilskyi is a municipal public enterprise “MiskTeploVodEnerhiya”.
 It operates both central water and heat infrastructure in the city.
-The utility operates nine boiler houses including one Combined Heat and Power station with total installed thermal capacity of 260 Gcal/h.
+The utility operates nine boiler houses including one Combined Heat and Power station with a total installed thermal capacity of 260 Gcal/h.
 The heating networks consist of 73 km of pipelines for heating and hot water distribution.
-The three main district heating networks cover more than 90% of the connected load: CHP on 43 Franko street (48%), the boiler house at 123 Timiriazeva street (15%) and the Zukhova boiler house (29%).
+The three main district heating networks cover more than 90% of the connected load: CHP (48%), the boiler house (15%) and the Zukhova boiler house (29%).

 Kamianets-Podilskyi Demonstration Project – overview

-District heating generation at the Zhukova boiler house is based on gas.
-The distribution of district heating from the boiler house to the consumers occurs mainly via the pipe system to the central heating substations (CHS) where domestic hot water is produced.
-From the CHSs there are pipe systems for distribution of heat and DHW.
-The project is based in the DH Company’s conviction that the most effective way to improve the overall efficiency of the system is to convert the system from a production driven system to a demand driven system by the introduction of Individual Heat Substations (IHS) in each building connected to the district heating network.
+District heating generation at the Zhukova boiler house was based on gas.
+District heating from the boiler house was distributed via the pipe system to the central heating substations (CHS) where domestic hot water is produced.
+From the CHSs there were 4-pipe systems for distribution of heat and DHW.
+The project was based in the DH Company’s conviction that the most effective way to improve the overall efficiency of the system is to convert the system from a production-driven system to a demand-driven system by the introduction of Individual Heat Substations (IHS) in each building connected to the district heating network.
 The demonstration project was the first step in this development.

-The aim of the demonstration project is to identify where the distribution of heat and DHW is most inefficient and in these buildings install IHSs and disconnect them from the pipe system.
-By the introduction of IHSs, step by step the inefficient CHSs and the pipe systems connected to them can be eliminated in the long term and the conversion to a demand driven system can be finally implemented.
+The aim of the demonstration project was to identify where the distribution of heat and DHW was most inefficient and in these buildings install IHSs and disconnect them from the pipe system.
+By the introduction of IHSs, step by step the inefficient CHSs and the 4-pipe systems could be eliminated in the long term and the conversion to a demand-driven system could finally be implemented.

 Kamianets-Podilskyi Demonstration Project – details

-The area selected for the demonstration project is the Zhukova boiler house area.
+The area selected for the demonstration project was the Zhukova boiler house area.
 This area is one of the most densely populated areas in the city.

-- Individual Heat Substations – introduction of 29 IHSs with brazed heat exchangers, downsized control valves and heat meters at residential and public buildings supplied from the boiler house at Zhukova street.
+- Individual Heat Substations – introduction of 29 IHSs with brazed heat exchangers, downsized control valves and heat meters at residential and public buildings supplied from the boiler house.

 - Rehabilitation of inner building heating systems, mainly balancing of heating and renovation of hot tap water systems.

-- Installation of a new frequency-controlled network distribution pump for variable flow at the boiler house at Zhukova street.
+- Installation of a new frequency-controlled network distribution pump for variable flow at the boiler house.

-The proposed investment is EUR 812,000 with a simple pay-back time of 4.7 years.
-The proposed financing plan is as follows:
+The investment was EUR 720,311.
+The proposed financing plan was as follows: